University Circle: Uptown project

 The Uptown project is a multi-phase, $150 million-plus retail, entertainment, restaurant and cultural project under development by MRN Ltd. of Cleveland, and sponsored by Case Western Reserve University and University Circle Inc. Its location creates a true center to University Circle.

 A $44.5 million "Phase I" broke ground on August 2, 2010, creating two mixed-use buildings of 102 apartments above first floor retail.

 Additional anchors of the project currently under construction include the $66 million expansion of the Cleveland Institute of Art and the $32 million new home for the Museum of Contemporary Art (MOCA).
 The new MOCA is designed by the London architect Farshid Moussavi.
 The surrounding pedestrian plaza is designed by James Corner Field Operations, the same landscape architecture firm who designed the High Line in New York City.

 The $21 million "Phase II" consists of 43 apartments, dormitories for the Cleveland Institute of Art, and retail.
 The anchor tenant is a two-story bowling alley, known as Corner Alley.
 Completion date was in fall 2014.
 Euclid–East 120th (RTA Rapid Transit station) has been relocated to Mayfield Road at East 119th Street.
 With a total cost of $17.5 million, it was renamed the Little Italy-University Circle Rapid Station.

 On November 30, 2011, the New York Times showcased the project with an article entitled "Cleveland Turns Uptown Into New Downtown".

 Cleveland Museum of Art expansion

 On March 7, 2005 the Cleveland Museum of Art embarked on a multi-year project to renovate and expand into the next century.
 The project is designed by architect Rafael Viñoly, combining old and new styles.
 At a total cost of $350 million, it is the largest cultural project in the history of the state of Ohio and one of the most comprehensive renovation and expansion projects in the museum field in the nation.

-University Hospitals/Case Medical Center expansion
+University Hospitals Cleveland Medical Center expansion

 Three new facilities and structures opened in summer of 2011.
 They include the $250 million Seidman Cancer Center, $41 million Center for Emergency Medicine, and a $30 million new parking structure.